joelnitta/baitfindR_example/README.md

 1. Clone the repo as above.

-2. Launch the container with the `-d` flag (you need to provide ROOT, USER, and PASSWORD as if you were going to use RStudio server since the docker image is based off of `rocker/tidyverse`):
+2. Launch the container with the `-d` flag (you need to provide a non-default `PASSWORD` as if you were going to use RStudio server since the docker image is based off of `rocker/tidyverse`, or the container will die with no warning):

-        docker run -d -v /path/to/baitfindR_drake:/home/rstudio/ --name baitfindr -e ROOT=true -e USER=rstudio -e PASSWORD=clever_pw joelnitta/baitfindr_tidyverse
+        docker run -d -v /path/to/repo:/home/rstudio/ --name baitfindr -e PASSWORD=clever_pw joelnitta/baitfindr_tidyverse

 3. Enter the container: